-5. Gray Cabinets with a Yellow Gold Kitchen
+Gray Cabinets In Yellow Gold Kitchen

 Just because you’re going with a neutral gray cabinet in your kitchen doesn’t mean that your kitchen has to be a full-on neutral palette.

 Versatile Gray Look

+One of the biggest advantages of gray in interior design is that it can be applied in so many different ways.
 In the kitchen above, gray is used with simple rustic cabinetry in a monochromatic look that is only broken up by the bright white countertop and the off-white plate ware.

-7. Warm and Cool Gray Tones
+Warm And Cool Gray Tones

 Because of its quiet and detached nature, gray can help you create a pleasant and relaxing ambiance in the kitchen, the bedroom, and every other room of the house.

 Gray Kitchen Cabinets

 The key to placing gray cabinets against a gray wall is to slightly change the tone of the cabinets to the wall.
 This helps to break up the space visually and set the gray cabinetry apart from the wall color.

-9. Gray with Eclectic Materials
+Gray With Eclectic Materials

 The type of materials you use for gray cabinetry can impact the way the cabinets look in the room.
 A reflective surface such as metal is going to give a very different feel to the kitchen than if you did the same gray cabinets in stained wood.

-10. Mix and Match Shades of Gray
+Mix And Match Shades Of Gray

+To keep gray from looking boring, one tactic used in contemporary interior design is to mix and match different shades of gray together in the same space.
 Layering these shades of gray on top of other neutrals lends visual interest to the room without any one single element in it clashing with the rest of them.

-Along with mixing and matching different shades of gray, another strategy you can use to help break up the monochromatic look of all-gray cabinetry in the kitchen is to mix and match different finishes and textures.
+Another strategy you can use to help break up the monochromatic look of all-gray cabinetry in the kitchen is to mix and match different finishes and textures.

 Warm Gray Kitchen Tones

 You can use your gray kitchen cabinets as a neutral canvas which you can then complement with all sorts of colorful and contrasting features.

 Gray Kitchen Island

 If you’re doing a heavy gray look with the color on many different surfaces, it helps to break up the monochromatic look of the space with some wood accents.

-17. Monochromatic Gray Kitchen Design
+Monochromatic Kitchen Design

 If you use gray as your main color in the kitchen as well as on the kitchen cabinets, this will help you achieve a monochromatic look.

-18. Unusual Forms and Angles
+Forms And Angles

 Gray cabinets can feel sort of bland if all the lines in the cabinet are symmetrical and repetitive.
 In industrial designs, adding some asymmetrical angles and forms can help keep things from looking bland.

-19. Unified Gray Kitchen Cabinets Look
+Unified Gray Cabinets

 Kitchens can look more unified when you incorporate gray throughout the space, not just in the cabinets.
 To keep this from looking monotonous, however, it’s a good idea to bring in touches of different textures so that the room doesn’t start to look flat.

-20. Gray Kitchen Cabinets with White Door Fronts
+Gray Cabinets With White Door Fronts

-22. Diverse Gray Kitchen Cabinet Tones
+Diverse Cabinet Tones

-Just because you’re using an achromatic color palette in your kitchen doesn’t mean it has to be boring.
+You’re using an achromatic color palette in your kitchen doesn’t mean it has to be boring.
 Using a diverse set of gray tones can add the visual illusion of texture and depth to your design.

-24. Light Natural Wood Accents
+Light Natural Wood Accents

-25. Gray Kitchen Cabinets and Earth Tones
+Gray Earth Tones

 Just because your kitchen cabinets are gray doesn’t mean you have to have a gray kitchen.
 In this design, gray cabinets are counter-balanced with copper fixtures and medium brown wood accents.

-27. Futuristic Gray Look
+Futuristic Gray Look

-28. Stylish Marble Accents
+Stylish Marble Accents